BLOG BIZ | ADVOCACY

 So what can you do to become part of the movement?

 - Educate: Increase your understanding of the wide range of disabilities and become more culturally aware and sensitive to the needs of the community.
-Not every disability is hidden and each person’s story is unique.
+Not every disability is visible and each person’s story is unique.

 - Embrace: Opening your world to include people with disabilities by volunteering for organizations that support the disability community is a win-win.
 The organization and the people it supports will benefit from the gift of your time.
 You will increase your knowledge and build relationships with people who will expand your heart.